Hariishan/Bus_Info_Scraper/README.md

-# Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit
+# Bus Info Scraper with Selenium & Dynamic Filtering using Streamlit

-This project is a comprehensive tool designed to scrape bus route details from the Redbus website, store the data in a MySQL database, and provide an interactive dashboard for dynamic filtering and visualization.
+This project is a comprehensive tool designed to scrape bus route details from the Bus Info Scraper website, store the data in a MySQL database, and provide an interactive dashboard for dynamic filtering and visualization.
 The project supports scraping bus data for 10 different states in India, making it a versatile solution for analyzing bus routes, fares, seat availability, and other relevant details.

 ## Table of Contents